LibreWeb/Documentation/content/concepts/_index.md

 ### Blockchain

-LibreWeb explicitly does _not_ use Blockchain nor is it based on cryptocurrency.
+LibreWeb explicitly does _not_ use Blockchain nor is it based on cryptocurrencies.
 It therefore avoids huge scalability issues and the unnecessary, negative impact upon the environment that's associated with these technologies.
-After all, neither is needed to create a fast, decentralized and uncensorable Internet.
+After all, neither is needed to create a fast, decentralized and censorship resistent Internet.

+If blockchain technology is needed to solve a specific problem in the future, that is fine.

 ## IPFS